-Congratulations on your decision to participate in the NCPA Foundation’s Bone Marrow Donor Drive with DKMS, the world’s largest and most experienced bone marrow donor center!
-This is an important step towards increasing the pool of bone marrow donors to help save the thousands of lives affected by blood cancers, like leukemia and lymphoma every year.
+Participation in the NCPA Foundation’s Bone Marrow Donor Drive with DKMS, the world’s largest and most experienced bone marrow donor center, is an important step towards increasing the pool of bone marrow donors to help save the thousands of lives affected by blood cancers, like leukemia and lymphoma every year.
 Since 2009 more than 1,100 individuals have been added to the National Bone Marrow Registry from the donor drives conducted at independent pharmacies across the country.
 The 2009 drive resulted in a match that saved a life!

 Annual Donor Drive

 Welcome to the fight against blood cancers.
-Your pharmacy’s participation in this National Community Pharmacy Bone Marrow Donor Drive is a step in the right direction to increase the national bone marrow registry and ultimately, to save lives.
+Your pharmacy’s participation in the NCPA Foundation’s Bone Marrow Donor Drive is a step in the right direction to increase the national bone marrow registry and ultimately, to save lives.

 The need for blood marrow donors was brought to the attention of the NCPA Foundation through independent pharmacy owner David Wilcox from Fresno, California.
-David’s adopted son, Javier, was diagnosed with leukemia in November 2008 and has been searching for a bone marrow match ever since.
-But, because of his ethnicity, it has been difficult for Javier to find a match—there simply aren’t enough Hispanic donors.
+David’s adopted son, Javier, was diagnosed with leukemia but, because of his ethnicity, it has been difficult for Javier to find a match—there simply aren’t enough Hispanic donors.
 However, this treatment may be his only chance to beat the blood cancer.

 Children are the group most widely affected by leukemia and a blood marrow transplant may be their only hope for a second chance at life.

 We’ve chosen the leader in bone marrow drives as a partner.
-DKMS is the largest and most experienced bone marrow donor drive center in the world—more than 17,000 DKMS donors have helped save lives by donating their bone marrow.
+DKMS is the largest and most experienced bone marrow donor drive center in the world—they have registered over 10 million potential donors worldwide leading to 84,000 patients receiving second chances at life.

 We are grateful to bring the NCPA family together for this cause.
 Independent pharmacies have historically joined forces to tackle important issues that make a difference in our communities.
 With your help, we know that we can make a difference.